Munio project overview

 Works have been carried out to improve the access path to the nature reserve and to Midland canoe club.

-The plan remains for selected trees will be removed from the river edge with new marginal planting to provide a more diverse habitat.
+Selected trees have been removed from the river edge and new marginal planting will be provided for a more diverse habitat.

-The work has been delayed due to work on the Silk Mill refurbishment
+Completion of the works has been delayed due to work on the Silk Mill refurbishment and Western Power improvements.

 Selected trees have been removed along the riverside to open up views of the river and allow space for new marginal planting.